Holistic approach to gut health

 - Fermented vegetables like sauerkraut or kimchi – classically with warm dishes

-- Fermented legumes like tempeh or miso – as a protein-rich ingredient
+- Fermented legumes like Tempeh or Miso – as a protein-rich ingredient

-These product groups can help support digestive function, positively influence the intestinal environment, and thus create conditions that promote a functionally stable gut balance.
+These product groups can help support digestive function, positively influence the gut environment, and thus create conditions that promote a functionally stable gut balance.
 It is crucial to integrate products moderately and individually into daily life to test and optimize tolerance for one's own gut.

 Which comprehensive strategies promote long-term gut health?